Vale Tudo Japan

-Some other notable fighters to fight at Vale Tudo Japan include Sanae Kikuta, Takanori Gomi, Enson Inoue, João Roque, Carlos Newton, Rumina Sato, Royler Gracie, Dan Severn, Vladimir Matyushenko, Frank Shamrock, Jean Jacques Machado, Randy Couture, Frank Trigg, André Pederneiras, Rafael Cordeiro, Alexandre Franca Nogueira, Hayato Sakurai, and Yuki Nakai.
+Vale Tudo Japan (VTJ) (ヴァーリ・トゥード・ジャパン, Vāri Tūdo Japan) was a mixed martial arts competition held in Japan.
+Founded by promoter and former professional wrestler Satoru Sayama, its first event was held in 1994.
+The 1994 tournament introduced ground striking to a major Japanese MMA event and helped lay the groundwork for modern Japanese MMA.

+The events featured Japanese fighters from Shooto and the shoot wrestling circuit as well as international participants, including Brazilian jiu-jitsu practitioner Rickson Gracie.
 Vale Tudo Japan events ran from 1994 to 1999; a pair of editions held in 1994 and '95 were single-elimination tournaments, both of which were won by Rickson Gracie.
 Afterwards, from 1996 to 1999 the events were invitationals.

-Vale Tudo Japan returned in 2009, organized by the Vale Tudo Japan Executive Committee, with semi-annual events and three reunion events in 2009, 2012 and 2016.
-The new Vale Tudo Japan events ran from 2009 to 2016, with a last standalone event in 2021.
+Vale Tudo Japan returned in 2009, organized by the Vale Tudo Japan Executive Committee.
+The revived series ran through 2016, and a standalone VTJ 2021 event was held in 2021.